What To Do After A Motorcycle Accident

 Colorado is an at-fault state, meaning that the party determined to have caused the accident is the party who pays the damages.
 Despite popular belief, motorcyclists are generally found to be at fault in about half (not all!) of crashes involving a motorcycle and car.
 Crashes can happen for many and multiple reasons.
-When a motorcyclist is found to be at fault, it is often due speeding, carelessness, fatigue, or illegal lane sharing.
-When a driver of a car is found to be at fault, it is almost always because (due to inattention, distraction, or speeding) the driver did not see the motorcyclist.
-Among riders and drivers alike, intoxication is a factor in approximately one third of Colorado crashes.
+When a motorcyclist is found to be at fault, it is often because of speeding, carelessness, fatigue or illegal lane sharing.
+When a driver of a car is found to be at fault, it is almost always because (due to inattention, distraction or speeding) the driver did not see the motorcyclist.
+Among riders and drivers alike, intoxication is a factor in approximately one-third of Colorado crashes.
 Minimize your risk by following the law.

 Many motorcycle accidents occur when a car turns left into the path of a motorcycle and the motorcycle does not have time to stop.
 When you are behind the wheel, remember to check your blind spots before merging, especially when turning left.
 When you ride, do not ride in the blind spot of a car.
 Pay attention to the road conditions, too.
 Potholes, for example, pose a threat to motorcyclists that simply does not exist for drivers of cars.

-Although persons age 18 and above may legally ride without a helmet in Colorado, helmets really can mean the difference between life and death in a crash.
-According to CDOT, there were 103 motorcyclist fatalities in Colorado in 2018.
-More than half of the motorcyclists who died were not wearing a helmet.
-Some riders believe helmets are dangerous because they reduce peripheral vision, but in a study of more than 900 motorcycle crashes, where 40% of riders wore helmets, there was not even one case in which a helmet kept a rider from spotting danger (Colorado Motorcycle Handbook).
+Although persons aged 18 and older may legally ride without a helmet in Colorado, helmets really can mean the difference between life and death in a crash.
+According to the Colorado Department of Transportation (CDOT), there were 103 motorcyclist fatalities in Colorado in 2018.
+More than half the motorcyclists who died were not wearing a helmet.
+Some riders believe that helmets are dangerous because they reduce peripheral vision, but in a study of more than 900 motorcycle crashes, where 40% of riders wore helmets, there was not even one case in which a helmet kept a rider from spotting danger (Colorado Motorcycle Handbook).
 Riders who wear helmets are more likely to survive a crash.

-If you have been involved in a motorcycle accident, you should know that the police report is not always the final word in determining liability.
-Due to the nature of accidents involving motorcycles, fault can sometimes be shared and the less guilty party can still collect damages.
-Fault can also involve parties that seem irrelevant at first, like the municipality in charge of road design and repair, or a motorcycle maintenance shop.
+If you have been involved in a motorcycle accident, then you should know that the police report is not always the final word in determining liability.
+Because of the nature of accidents involving motorcycles, fault can sometimes be shared, and the less-guilty party can still collect damages.
+Fault can also involve parties that seem irrelevant at first, like the municipality in charge of road design and repair or a motorcycle maintenance shop.

-Even if you don’t think you have a “case,” talk to a Denver personal injury attorney and let them make that call.
+Even if you don’t think you have a “case,” talk to us, Denver personal injury lawyers, and let us make that call.
 At Shafner Law, we have successfully recovered compensation for injured motorcyclists and their passengers.
 Even when, at first glance, compensation was severely in doubt.